piwicode/piwicode.github.io/_posts/2013-08-16-Poor-file-read-performance-caused-by-EXT3-fragmentation.md

 #=> sda, sdb, sdc, sdd
 {% endhighlight %}

-Bench disk read speed through the Linux cache.
-This command clears the cache during the test to ensure the accurate measurement of the hardware speed.
+The first issue to address is whether the perofmrance issue is caused by defective hardware.
+First let's measure the read speed through the Linux cache.
+This command bypass the filesystem API and is a good indicator of hardware and driver speed.
+The cache is cleared during the test to ensure accurate measurement.

 {% highlight bash %}
 $ hdparm -t /dev/sda